Some Properties of Inclusions of Multisets and Contractive Boolean Operators: Introduction: a puzzle

 \section{Introduction: a puzzle}

-Choose a (fixed) set~$N$ and a (fixed) natural number~$n$.
+Let~$N$ be a (fixed) set and~$n$ be a (fixed) natural number.
 We can consider the following partial order on~$\Pow_{\!\!*}(N)^n$, the collection of~$n$-tuples of \emph{nonempty} subsets of~$N$:

-Because we restrict to {nonempty} subsets, this preorder is just pointwise inclusion:
+where~$\prod_i X_i$ is the usual cartesian product.
+Because we restrict to {nonempty} subsets, this preorder coincide with pointwise inclusion:

-Consider now a commutative version of the cartesian product where instead of the usual ordered~$n$-tuples, we take ``unordered~$n$-tuples''. \begin{defn} If~$\vec X = (X_1$, \dots,~$X_n)$ is an~$n$-tuple of nonempty subsets of~$N$, define~$\Sec{\vec X}$, the set of \emph{unordered sections} of~$\vec X$, as
+We now consider a commutative version of the cartesian product where instead of the usual ordered~$n$-tuples, we take ``unordered~$n$-tuples''. \begin{defn} If~$\vec X = (X_1$, \dots,~$X_n)$ is an~$n$-tuple of nonempty subsets of~$N$, define~$\Sec{\vec X}$, the set of \emph{unordered sections} of~$\vec X$, as